A Weekend at Asa Barn: Six Mothers, Six Cameras, One Deep Exhale

 Friday Night: We Made It

 Four of us arrived in time for dinner at Fox Creek Tavern for good food, wine, and the kind of conversation that happens when the kids aren’t present.
-We came back to the barn, Emily arrived, and we all slipped into loungewear, poured more drinks, and talked until midnight (which, for working moms, is rebellious behavior).

 Saturday: Motherhood & Stillness